Anaisha12/Google-Girl-Hackathon/README.md

 total data transferred = number of reads and writes * 32

 bandwidth = total data transferred / total latency

+# Approach
+Latency for each read operation is calculated from the trace table.
+But there is no similar logic given for calculaion of write latencies, so I have considered a constant write latency for all the write operations.

 # Complexity Analysis
 Time complexity: O(N) where N=number of rows in the trace table